sBondoc/OAI-Summer-2019/pages/lessons/lesson-01.md

 By default, lines of code are executed almost instantaneously.
 However, it may help to see the program as it's executing, rather than just the end result, especially if something went wrong along the way and what you end up with isn't what you'd hoped for.

-AppLab has a slider under the workspace that allows you to change the execution speed of the code.
+AppLab has a slider under the workspace that allows you to change the execution speed of the code:

 ![09](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/09.png "Speed slider.")

 When doing turtle programming, this allows you to see the actions of the turtle that you'd otherwise be unable to see with near-instantaneous execution of the code.
-Moreover, AppLab highlights each line of code as it is run run when the execution speed is not set to instantaneous (with the slider all the way to the right).
+Moreover, AppLab highlights each line of code as it is run when the execution speed is not set to real-time (with the slider all the way to the right):

 ![10](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/10.gif "Line-by-line highlighting and execution.")